-Boyd produces and hosts KARE 11’s weekly “Land of 10,000 Stories” segment.
-He is also a general assignment reporter.
+Boyd produces and hosts KARE 11’s weekly “Land of 10,000 Stories” segment, in addition to his work as a general assignment reporter.

-His writing and reporting has been recognized with 16 National Edward R. Murrow Awards.
-Boyd is also the recipient of a national Emmy for feature reporting, more than 100 regional Emmys, the Scripps Howard Award, and multiple Sigma Delta Chi and National Headliner Awards.
-He was also entered into the Emmy Silver Circle for career contributions to the television industry.
+Boyd's writing and reporting have been recognized with 19 National Edward R. Murrow Awards.
+He's also the recipient of a national Emmy for feature reporting, 120 regional Emmys, the Scripps Howard Award, and multiple Sigma Delta Chi and National Headliner Awards.
+Boyd was also entered into the Emmy Silver Circle for career contributions to the television industry.

 When I was young, I wanted to be: A journalist.

 Favorite story you ever worked on: Salt Lake City Olympics.

 Favorite food: Wisconsin brats and a cold Minnesota craft beer.